 Departments may require a higher minimum TOEFL or IELTS score where previous experience and demands of the discipline warrant it.
 Visit the program website to confirm minimum scoring requirements.

-Only the Dean of the Graduate School may make exceptions to the above requirements, and only upon recommendation from the Dean of the college of the student’s major.
 Graduate students whose English proficiency is judged inadequate by the department or college may be denied permission to continue work on graduate degrees.